jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 (3) Subsection (1) is subject to section 154.

 ### 75 Practitioners and complainants may request changes in membership of professional conduct committee
-(1) Within 5 working days after being informed of the membership or intended membership of the professional conduct committee that is to consider a matter about a health practitioner, the practitioner or, in the case of a complaint, the complainant may give the authority concerned notice—
+(1) Within 5 working days after being informed of the membership or intended membership of the professional conduct committee that is to consider a matter about a health practitioner, the practitioner or, in the case of a complaint, the complainant, may give the authority concerned notice—
   (a) requesting that any or all of the members or intended members not be appointed as, or not act as, members of that committee; and
   (b) stating the reasons for the request.
 (2) The authority—